 The Layla and the Purple sell at similar price points, although you may want to take the difference in price into consideration if you’re considering a twin, King, or California King-sized mattress.

-Purple highly recommends using stretchy Purple sheets with the Purple mattress so that the Smart Comfort Grid can work properly.
+Purple highly recommends using stretchy Purple sheets with the Purple mattress to optimize the performance of the Purple Grid.
 This is an added cost to take into consideration when tallying up your total, although these items are sometimes bundled with the mattress purchase.